GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Input

-The tool takes a class path through either a list of class and jar files in filesystems, a list of Maven coordinates, or a Maven BOM.
+The tool takes a class path through either a BOM as a Maven coordinates, a list of Maven coordinates, or a list of class and jar files in the filesystem.

-A Maven BOM specified as a Maven coordinate is converted to a list of Maven coordinates.
+When the input is a Maven BOM, the elements in the BOM are converted to a list of Maven coordinates.
+If the BOM imports another BOM, the elements of the second BOM are recursively added to the list of Maven coordinates.

-A list of Maven coordinates is resolved to a list of jar files that consists of the artifacts and their dependencies.
+When the input is a list of Maven coordinates, they are resolved to a list of jar files that consists of the artifacts and their dependencies.

-The list of jar files forms a class path, on which the tool operate.
+The list of class and jar files forms the _input class path_.

 ### Output

-The tool reports static linkage errors for the input linkage class path, annotated with _reachability_.
+The tool reports static linkage errors for the input class path, annotated with _reachability_.
 Each of the static linkage errors contains the information on the source class and the destination class of the reference, and has one of the three types:

-  - _Missing class type_: a class reference causes a static missing class error.
+  - _Missing class_: a class reference causes a static missing class error.

-  - _Missing method type_: a method reference has a static linkage conflict.
+  - _Missing method_: a method reference has a static linkage conflict.

-  - _Missing field type_: a field reference has a static linkage conflict.
+  - _Missing field_: a field reference has a static linkage conflict.

 ### Class Reference Graph and Reachability